 Employment Outlook and Salary Info

 Students who obtain a B.S. degree in psychology may pursue entry-level positions in mental health facilities, government or business.
 Some graduates may seek positions as psychiatric assistants, assistant directors or administrators.
 Opportunities might exist in mental health facilities, halfway houses, crisis center hospitals, detention centers or psychiatric hospitals.
 In order to qualify for jobs as professional psychologists, however, they will need to obtain further education and degrees.

-According to the U.S. Bureau of Labor Statistics, psychiatric aides earned an average salary of $26,680 in May 2012 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics, psychiatric aides earned a median annual salary of $26,220 in May 2014 (www.bls.gov).
 The number of employed psychiatric aides was projected to rise by 5%, as fast as average, between 2014 to 2024.
 Psychiatric aides held 145,200 positions in 2014.

 Continuing Education Information

 Students who want to become professional psychologists must enter a graduate program in psychology, usually a Doctor of Psychology or a Doctor of Philosophy in Psychology.
 At the graduate level, students can focus their studies on one specific area, such as clinical psychology, developmental psychology or health psychology.
 Some graduate programs offer a dual program that combine the Doctor of Philosophy program with a master's degree in a different field, such as public policy.
 Psychologists who plan to work with clients are also required to earn state licensure, according to the BLS.